MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-azurecli2.md

 ### Export the Azure Stack CA root certificate

 If you're using an integrated system, you don't need to export the CA root certificate.
-Otherwise, export the CA root certificate on an ASDK.
+If you're using ASDK, export the CA root certificate on an ASDK.

 To export the ASDK root certificate in PEM format: